State Government Issues

 Daycare Licensure

-HB 222 and SB 76 are companion bills that would provide church-run preschools and daycares greater freedom from government oversight.
+HB 1785 and HB 1786 were bills that would provide church-run preschools and daycares relief from government overreach.
 Currently, church-run preschools and daycares may operate with an exemption from licensure but are nevertheless subjected to increasing government oversight and, in the opinion of ODACS, increasing government overreach.
+HB 1785 would have given our academic 3- and 4-year-old kindergarten classes the same protection from government interference as is afforded to our other church-run ministries, such as Sunday school and VBS.
+HB 1786 would have limited the Virginia Department of Education's inspection authority over our Religiously Exempt daycares and preschools only to the occasion of a complaint.
+Both bills failed to pass.

 Religiously Exempt Child Care Centers Are Safe!